tireddy2/pqc-for-engineers/draft-ar-pquip-pqc-engineers.md

 ## What is a KEM

-KEM stands for Key Encapsulation Mechanism and as the name suggests it is used to protect symmetric keys that encrypt your data and shared secret symmetric key is encapsulated and share via asymmetric cryptography.
+KEM stands for Key Encapsulation Mechanism (stated above) and as the name suggests it is used to protect symmetric keys that encrypt user data ideally by encapsulating the shared secret symmetric key and transmitting it via asymmetric cryptography.
 This is done to provide faster encryption/decryption speeds.
-As we know, public key systems have a tendency to cause larger encryption/decryption time frame than symmetric keys.
+As we know, public key systems tend to be generate high costs when encrypting longer messages than symmetric key systems.
 Hence, in this best of both worlds scenario, we use the symmetric key to encrypt the message first, following which the public key of the sender is used to encrypt the symmetric key.
 The receiver then first decrypts the ciphertext using their private keys to gain the symmetric key, finally that symmetric key is leveraged to generate the plaintext.

 ## What security properties do they provide